Alloys9/et-policies/kvpos-privacy.md

 ## 4. User Rights

 Users can:

-- **Edit or update** their account information directly within the app.
+* **Edit or update** their account information directly within the app.
-- **Delete their account** from within the app.
+* **Delete their account** from within the app by navigating to **Settings → Delete Account**.

+When a user chooses to delete their account, all associated personal data (including email, username, and profile picture) is permanently removed from our systems.
 Since this system is designed for internal business use, general external data access or portability requests are not supported.

 ---

 ## 5. Data Retention

 User data is retained only for as long as necessary for system operations.
 Deleted accounts and their associated data are permanently removed from our systems.

 ---

 ## 6. Third-Party Services

 The app currently does **not** use third-party analytics, advertising, or payment services.
 Future updates may include payment integrations, in which case this policy will be updated accordingly.

 ---

 ## 7. Changes to This Policy

 We may update this Privacy Policy from time to time.
 Any changes will be reflected in this document, and the updated date will be revised above.

 ---